reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/NetlifySiteCrawable.md

 {{ end -}}
 ```

-I needed to figure how to set the environment to production to allow the robotstxt
-I found the solution from blog post (Getting started with Hugo)[https://davidrothera.me/posts/getting-started-with-hugo/] covers how to resolve it by adding a custom netlify.toml config to avoid going to the settings on netlify
+The environment needs to be set to production during build to allow the robots.
+I found the solution from blog post (Getting started with Hugo)[https://davidrothera.me/posts/getting-started-with-hugo/] and I added a custom netlify.toml config to avoid going to the settings on netlify to set the build environment to Production.

 ```tex
 # netlify.toml